Kanye West & Kim Kardashian Are Reportedly Living Apart

 "Kim is being very protective and doesn't want Kanye around the kids right now," claimed another source to Us Weekly.

-West was hospitalised for exhaustion after abruptly cancelling his Saint Pablo tour, ultimately spending nine days at the UCLA's Resnick Neuropsychiatric Hospital.
+West was hospitalized for exhaustion after abruptly canceling his Saint Pablo tour, ultimately spending nine days at the UCLA's Resnick Neuropsychiatric Hospital.
 Kardashian's October robbery in Paris put additional strain on the couple, though sources say they are making their marriage a priority during this difficult time.

 “There are frustrations and problems, like any relationship, but they love each other deeply," a source told People.